Self-Portrait (Ingres): Context

 Before his effective entry into the Antwerp Academy in 1857, Ingres was an additional member of the academic corps.
 He could only officially join after the death of Paul Delaroche, and was asked to provide a work of art and a self-portrait.
-His artwork would hang in the Museum van de Akademiekers, which was founded by the Academy in 1852.
+His artwork would hang in the Museum van de Akademiekers, which was founded by the academy in 1852.
 The sick old artist found it difficult to comply.
-On July 3, 1865, he wrote a letter to the Academy to apologize: Je regrette d'avoir tant tardé à envoyer mon portrait à l'Académie d'Anvers, comme je l'avais promis.
+On July 3, 1865, he wrote a letter to the academy to apologize: Je regrette d'avoir tant tardé à envoyer mon portrait à l'Académie d'Anvers, comme je l'avais promis.
 J'espère que l ' Académie et vous, Monsieur le Président, voudrez bien m'excuser en égard à mon âge et à l'irrégularité de ma santé, qui ne m'ont pas permis de remplir plus tôt cet engagement.

-The Academy insisted and the elderly artist, then in poor health, eventually donated this self-portrait as a token of gratitude for his entry into the Academy.
+The academy insisted and the elderly artist, then in poor health, eventually donated this self-portrait as a token of gratitude for his entry into the academy.
 He based this on two self-portraits from 1858 and 1859.
 All three works go back to a photo that was taken around 1855.
 Alphonse Masson made an etching after the photo in question.
 The magazine l'Artiste published the latter in its edition of April 5, 1857.

 Description

-The man in this Self Portrait is Jean-Auguste-Dominique Ingres, the famous French painter.
-His self-satisfied pose is not that of an artist, but that of a well-to-do bourgeois, a man of the world.
+In this self-portrait, Ingres's self-satisfied pose is not that of an artist, but that of a well-to-do bourgeois, a man of the world.
 Clearly, he was aware of his dignity.
-Complete with smart suit, top hat and gloves, he’s ready to go out, but not without the medals and honours that he displays so proudly: the star of a Grand Officer in the French Legion of Honour, the cross of the Prussian Order of Merit, and a decoration awarded to him by the Grand Duke of Tuscany.
+Complete with smart suit, top hat and gloves, he's ready to go out, but not without the medals and honours that he displays so proudly: the star of a Grand Officer in the French Legion of Honour, the cross of the Prussian Order of Merit, and a decoration awarded to him by the Grand Duke of Tuscany.

 Striking is the skill wherewith the painter rendered fabrics.
 The black cloth of the jacket contrasts with the silk collar, just as the hard nose of his fleshy face stands out against his fine, sleek hair.
 What is striking about the portrait is the self-satisfied, penetrating and slightly mocking look.
 The confrontation between the painter and the audience is very direct.
 The painter clearly shows his self-pride in this portrait.

 The portrait is a smug confirmation of Ingres' acquired status.
 Yet it is also an expression of his fear of death and decline.
 The portrait is Ingres' ultimate attempt to avert inevitable fate.
-He wrote: “I think a lot about my old age: it will take revenge on me”.
+He wrote: "I think a lot about my old age: it will take revenge on me".